jspecify/jspecify/docs/tsttcpw.rst

-In bytecode, ``<T>`` and ``<T extends Object>`` are both represented as a type parameter with only a single upper bound, ``Object``, and no jspecify nullness type annotations on the bound.
+In bytecode, ``<T>`` and ``<T extends Object>`` are both represented as a type parameter with only a single upper bound, ``Object``, and no JSpecify nullness type annotations on the bound.

 If an ``Object``-bounded type parameter appears in a `null-aware context <#null-aware-context>`__, then its bound has a `base